JWT, Sessions, and Nightclubs

 Preface

 Building a webapp with a user-login flow can be implemented via different mechanisms.
 These mechanisms can vary greatly, both in features and in architectural structures.
-This post will try to outline the inherent differences between two popular common choices: JWT (JSON Web Tokens) and sessions.
-Even though this discussion can be generalised at times to a discussion about "Authorisation vs Authentication", it will steer away from the latter and focus on JWT and sessions.
-The description of how these solutions work is out of scope, but there are plenty of sources for each of these solutions.
+This post will outline differences when maintaining user post-authentication activity by using either JWTs (JSON Web Tokens) or sessions.
+Even though this discussion can be generalised at times to a discussion about "Stateless tokens vs Statefull tokens", it will just focus on the more concrete JWT vs sessions topic.

 The nightclub analogy